Home > Sleeping Spaces > How to Design a Nursery

 • Make sure your child's toy box doesn't have a heavy, hinged lid that could trap your child.

-• Use a cool-air humidifier instead of a vaporizer--to avoid burns.
-Clean it frequently, and empty it when not in use to prevent bacteria and mold growth.
+• Use a cool-air humidifier instead of a vaporizer–to avoid burns.
+Clean it frequently, and empty it when not in use to prevent bacteria and mould growth.

 • Use a safety belt on the changing table.